Kelly Herndon

 Kelly Errin Herndon (born November 3, 1976) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Toledo Rockets and was signed by the San Francisco 49ers as an undrafted free agent in 1999.
 Although he entered his first NFL camp in 1999, Herndon waited until 2002 to play in his first NFL game.
 The wait included two training camps with the San Francisco 49ers, one with the New York Giants, one season in the XFL, a spring in Barcelona with NFL Europe and one season serving on the Giants’ and Denver Broncos practice squads.

 Herndon was also a member of the Las Vegas Outlaws, Barcelona Dragons, New York Giants, Denver Broncos, Seattle Seahawks and Tennessee Titans in his career.

 Early life

 Herndon graduated from Chamberlin High School in Twinsburg, Ohio.

+College Career

+Kelly Herndon attended University of Toledo, where he played for coach Gary Pinkel's Toledo team from 1995 to 1998.